-Note: The City of Oslo has the status of a municipality and of a county, and thus has both the local and regional competences listed above.
+Both municipalities and counties can themselves choose to implement a parliamentary system.
+The proposal simply has to be put forward in one election period, although it does not require a majority vote, and can be implemented after the next election.
+The City of Oslo has the status of a municipality and of a county, and thus has both the local and regional competences listed above.